awsdocs/amazon-ec2-user-guide/doc_source/MultipleIP.md

 1. On the **Review Instance Launch** page, review your settings, and then choose **Launch** to choose a key pair and launch your instance\.
 If you're new to Amazon EC2 and haven't created any key pairs, the wizard prompts you to create one\.

 **Important**
 After you have added a secondary private IP address to a network interface, you must connect to the instance and configure the secondary private IP address on the instance itself\.
-For more information, see [Configuring the Operating System on Your Instance to Recognize the Secondary Private IPv4 Address ](#StepTwoConfigOS)\.
+For more information, see [Configuring the Operating System on Your Instance to Recognize the Secondary Private IPv4 Address ](#StepTwoConfigOS)\.<a name="assignIP-launch-cmd"></a>

 **To assign a secondary IPv4 address during launch using the command line**